Cabaret Auditions: A Salute to the GRAMMY Awards

 - Know where you are starting in the music, and know where you are ending.
 Have the music in the right key.
 Don’t assume that your piano player can change keys.

 - Be vocally healthy and vocally warmed up.
 If it has been since morning since you sang, sing before you get there.
 Sing warm-ups from class or sing along to the radio.
 Start slowly and softly.
 Don’t start singing in a warm-up with your hardest, highest part.
+(Think basketball player – isn’t going to do a slam-dunk without warming up first!)

 Places to locate appropriate sheet music: